sarkispeha/gatsby-blog/src/pages/challenge-ak/17-calendar-lesson-form/index.md

 In the end, I went with `react-modal-construction-kit` as it looked very minimal and easily customizible with the materialize-css... and it worked without all the headache!

 The modal will be controlled by the props passed to it from the parent component and these props will set the Modal component's local state.
-The lifecycle method `componentDidUpdate()` is used.
+I had previously used the lifecycle method `componentDidUpdate()`, but noticed that this depended on the child component setting its own state by passing information back to the parent component and created some strange behavior, along with inefficient rendering.

 ```javascript
 componentDidUpdate(prevProps) {
     if (this.props.isModalVisible !== prevProps.isModalVisible) {